Interview for Medicine - Gateway to Medicine MBChB

 You should plan to be in your interview for approximately 60 minutes.

-We hold our interviews between December and February.
+We hold our interviews between December and January.
 It is wise not to plan holidays over this period so that you don’t miss out on an interview date.
-Our booking system will allow you to choose from a selection of dates and times.
-We advise that you book quickly to secure a slot which is best for you.